 Examines efficient methods used in solving numerical problems with the aid of a computer.
 Topics include floating point arithmetic, interpolation and approximation, integration, roots of nonlinear equations, ordinary differential equations, and systems of linear equations.
 Prerequisites: MATH 172 and CS 112.
-MATH 217 is recommended.
 Identical to CS 350.
 Offered intermittently.